Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_05.md

 {{> DiffBox tutorialName="meteor-angular1-socially" step="5.6"}}

-Using the Angular 1 app's .config() method, we request the `$stateProvider` to be injected into our config function and use the state method to define our routes.

 Our application routes are defined as follows:

 * **('/parties')**: The parties list view will be shown when the URL hash fragment is /parties.
-To construct this view, Angular 1 will use the parties-list.html template and the PartiesListCtrl controller.
+To construct this view, Angular 1 will use the parties-list Component.
-* **('/parties/:partyId')**: The party details view will be shown when the URL hash fragment matches '/parties/:partyId', where :partyId is a variable part of the URL.
-To construct the party details view, Angular will use the party-details component.
+* **('/parties/:partyId')**: The party details view will be shown when the URL hash fragment matches '/parties/:partyId', where `:partyId` is a variable part of the URL.
+To construct the party details view, Angular will use the party-details Component.
 * **$urlRouterProvider.otherwise('/parties')**: Triggers a redirection to /parties when the browser address doesn't match either of our routes.
 * **$locationProvider.html5Mode(true)**: Sets the URL to look like a regular one. more about it [here](https://docs.angularjs.org/guide/$location#hashbang-and-html5-modes).
 * Each template is just a regular usage of our components.

 Note the use of the `:partyId` parameter in the second route declaration.
 The $state service uses the route declaration — `/parties/:partyId` — as a template that is matched against the current URL.
-All variables defined with the : notation are extracted into the `$stateParams` object.
+All variables defined with the : notation are passed into the Component through the `$stateParams` object.

 # Components

 But we still need to define our `partyDetails` component.

-Add this code under the existing component:
+Add this new Component code under the existing component:

 {{> DiffBox tutorialName="meteor-angular1-socially" step="5.7"}}

-And we will also need to crete the view for this component:
+And let's create the view for this Component in a new file:

 {{> DiffBox tutorialName="meteor-angular1-socially" step="5.8"}}

+Now let's add a link from each party in the parties list to it's details page:

+{{> DiffBox tutorialName="meteor-angular1-socially" step="5.9"}}

 Now all is in place.
 Run the app and you'll notice a few things:

 * Click on the link in the name of a party - notice that you moved into a different view and that the party's id appears in both the browser's url and in the template.
 * Click back - you are back to the main list, this is because of ui-router's integration with the browser's history.
-* Try to put arbitrary text in the URL - something like http://localhost:3000/strange-url.
+* Try to put arbitrary text in the URL - something like [http://localhost:3000/strange-url](http://localhost:3000/strange-url).
 You should to be automatically redirected to the main parties list.

-Now to sum up our new ability (party details and editing party), let's add a link from the parties list to our new page:

-{{> DiffBox tutorialName="meteor-angular1-socially" step="5.9"}}

 # Summary